bluepicnic/Advanced-Programming---Assignment-2/markdown.md

 ```
 This decision in itself created its own design challenge from a programming perspective, which I subverted and managed through knowledge of the problem I was trying to solve (the creation of a game of battleship) and prior programming experience.
 The design challenge related to the use of pointers and the potential for memory leaks when not releasing allocated dynamic memory, which would waste precious system resources and could eventually bottleneck the program during runtime if left unchecked.
 This was managed by using C++'s delete keyword to deallocate the memory reserved for player objects whenever a game ends.
 Since Player class instances are members of my Game class, their lifetime is directly tied to the scope of my Game class instance, and all that needed to be done was clear up any memory allocated as a result of my use of pointers at the point of which the game instance is destroyed.

 In the end though, I didn't end up taking this implementation of pointers and runtime polymorphism as far as I could have, where more complex implementations, such as the inclusion of a more sophisticated ship targeting algorithm for AI players, would have been beneficial and made logical sense in terms of design.
+Instead, my AIPlayer class contains a mandatory implementation of a virtual function which simply cals a function from the base class.
 My initial design ideas had these extended pieces of functionality in mind, but I ultimately never got around to implementing them.
 Regardless, my final class designs are well equipped for any future implementations.

 Another design challenge I identified early on was the storing of each player's boards (both the ship and targeting board) and subsequently displaying them.
 The boards themselves are arranged in a grid across two axis with specific reference notations assigned to each (A number for the row and letter for the column).
 From the beginning I strongly believed that this reference notation lent itself quite well to a two dimensional array, as two separate locations in both the x and y axis needed to be specified as standard.
 These could then be directly mapped to locations in each of the arrays.
 An important point when considering this method was whether the notation was ascending or descending in the Y axis, as the former would make it considerably more difficult to map reference values to specific array nodes, thankfully, the Y axis is descending in a game of battleship.
 With a data structure chosen, I then needed to decide what each individual array node represented.
 The board itself was to be represented in a class of its own which housed the aforementioned array.
 It therefore made sense that each node would represent an individual space, or coordinate on the board.
 This was represented by my user-defined Space type, the implementation of which can be seen below:
 ```